What happened to Elijah McClain, the Black man killed after being stopped by police

 A Colorado district judge ordered three separate trials for the five defendants, and now jury selection is underway for the trial of Mr Roedema, a suspended officer, and Mr Rosenblatt, who was fired in the wake of the incident.

-Following almost three weeks of testimony, jurors began deliberations at around 4.30pm on Tuesday afternoon with a verdict now looming in the case.

-Prosecutors and the defence delivered closing statements earlier in the day with the state arguing that the officers used excessive force and failed to follow their law enforcement training.
+The trial of Roedema and Mr Rosenblatt began last month.
+Following almost three weeks of testimony, jurors began deliberations at around 4.30pm on Tuesday afternoon, following closing statements from prosecutors and the defence.
+The state arguing that the officers used excessive force and failed to follow their law enforcement training.

 “They were trained.
 They were told what to do.
 They were given instructions.
 They had opportunities, and they failed to choose to de-esclate violence when they needed to, they failed to listen to Mr McClain when they needed to, and they failed Mr McClain,” prosecutor Duane Lyons told jurors.